jacobsteves/Radix-Tree/README.md

-# Trie
+# Radix Trie
-A trie, sometimes called a radix tree, a digital tree, or a prefix tree, is a tree-shaped deterministic finite automaton (DFA).
+A Radix Trie, sometimes just called a Trie, a digital tree, or a prefix tree, is a tree-shaped deterministic finite automaton (DFA).
 It is a kind of serach trie that is used to store a dynamic set or associative array where keys are usually strings.
 Unlike a binary search, there is no node in the tree associated with a specific key.
 Instead, it acts more like a